rnd-team-dev/plotoptix/README.md

 ...but PlotOptiX is much faster on large data and, with all the raytraced shades and DoF, more readable and eye catching.

-Just as a decoration of this readme, here is a couple of sample images made with PlotOptiX:
+Just to decorate this readme, here is a couple of images made with PlotOptiX:

 ![screenshots](https://github.com/robertsulej/plotoptix/blob/master/screenshots.jpg "PlotOptiX screenshots")

-See [examples](https://github.com/rnd-team-dev/plotoptix/tree/master/examples) for code details and more usage options.
+See [examples](https://github.com/rnd-team-dev/plotoptix/tree/master/examples) for code samples and more usage options.

 PlotOptiX is based on [NVIDIA OptiX framework](https://developer.nvidia.com/optix) wrapped in RnD.SharpOptiX C#/C++/CUDA libraries by R&D Team.
 In this early version we start with: